 Window and Door Alignment

 Windows and doors that are not properly aligned can cause numerous issues, from drafts and energy loss to security risks.
-Misaligned windows or doors may not close properly, compromising the home’s insulation and making it easier for moisture or pests to enter.
-In some cases, these problems are due to settling of the home’s frame, while in others, it could be poor installation during construction.
-Homeowners should regularly check the fit and function of all windows and doors, and if they notice sticking or gaps, it’s time to call in a professional.
+Misaligned windows or doors may not open or close properly, compromising the home’s insulation and making it easier for moisture or pests to enter.
+In some cases, these problems are due to the home settling; in others, it could be poor installation during construction.
+Homeowners should regularly check the fit and function of all windows and doors, and if they notice any of these signs, call in a professional.

 Incomplete Finishing Work

-While major structural defects can pose significant risks, even smaller cosmetic issues can be a headache for homeowners.
-Incomplete or poorly executed finishing work, such as uneven paint jobs, crooked molding, or poorly fitted cabinetry, can detract from the home’s overall appearance.
-These finishing defects may seem minor at first but can diminish the quality and value of a new home.
-Homeowners should take the time to thoroughly inspect all finishes and ensure that every detail meets their expectations.
+While major structural defects pose significant risks, more minor cosmetic issues can also be a headache for homeowners.
+Incomplete or poorly executed finishing work, such as sloppy paint jobs, crooked molding, or poorly fitted cabinetry, detract from the home’s overall appearance.
+These finishing defects may seem minor at first but diminish the quality and value of a new home.
+Homeowners should take the time to check all finishes and ensure that every detail meets their expectations.

 New construction homes are appealing for their modern designs, energy-efficient features, and lack of wear and tear.
 However, they are not immune to defects.
 Various problems can arise in newly built homes, from foundation issues to shoddy finishing work.
-As a homeowner, conducting a thorough inspection and proactively addressing potential defects can save you time, money, and frustration in the long run.
+As a homeowner, hiring a professional inspector and proactively addressing potential defects will save you time, money, and frustration in the long run.

 FAQs on New Construction Defects